95kim1/weatherBot/README.md

 # weatherBot
-univ. project - to make a little bot - weather bot - scrapping kweather
+univ. project - to make a little bot - weather bot with telegram